jli05/jli05.github.io/_posts/2024-02-20-Stop-Service-Auto-Start-At-Bootup.md

 ---
-title: Stop a Service to Autostart at Bootup
+title: Stop a Service Autostart at Bootup on systemd
 layout: post
 ---